karlstav/cava/README.md

 Hopefully your `aplay -l` should now contain a loopback interface.

 To make it presistent across boot add the line `snd-aloop` to "/etc/modules".
-To keep it form beeing loaded as the first soundcard add the line `options snd-aloop index=1` to "/etc/modprobe.d/alsa-base.conf", this will load is at '1' which is what cave uses as default.
+To keep it form beeing loaded as the first soundcard add the line `options snd-aloop index=1` to "/etc/modprobe.d/alsa-base.conf", this will load it at '1' which is what cava uses as default.
+You can replace '1' with whatever makes most senes in your audio setup, but then cava must be specified to use that index.
+Simply pass the -d argument or alter the config file with the loopback interface index.

 Playing the audio through your Loopback interface makes it possible for cava to to capture it, but there will be no sound in your speakers. :(